Delete Message operation deletes the specified message from the queue.

-The message has been deleted using the last pop receipt received either from
+The message is deleted by using the last pop receipt received either from

-The invisibility timeout has elapsed and the message has been dequeued by a
+The invisibility timeout expires and the message is dequeued by a

 Get Messagesrequest.
-When the invisibility timeout elapses, the message becomes visible again.
-If it is retrieved by another
+When the invisibility timeout expires, the message becomes visible again.
+If it's retrieved by another

 Get Messagesrequest, the returned pop receipt can be used to delete or update the message.

-The message has been updated with a new visibility timeout.
-When the message is updated, a new pop receipt will be returned.
+The message is updated with a new visibility timeout.
+When the message is updated, a new pop receipt is returned.

-If a message with a matching pop receipt is not found, the service returns error code 404 (Not Found).
-This error will happen in the cases listed above where the pop receipt is no longer valid.
+If a message with a matching pop receipt isn't found, the service returns error code 404 (Not Found).
+This error occurs in the previously listed cases where the pop receipt is no longer valid.